About Reiki and Meditation

 Meditation is a state of profound peace when the mind is alert yet still, or what can be called a state of “thoughtless awareness.”

 While your mind is totally aware of the present moment, it’s completely devoid of all the restless thoughts that typically scurry through your head.
 You can attain this state while the body is completely still, while you’re engaged in your daily activities, while you’re walking slowly down the beach, or just about anywhere – even on a crowded subway train.

 The overall purpose is generally to relieve stress, improve quality of life and attain a higher spiritual awareness.

 Reiki and Meditation: The Bottom Line

-Because there are no laws limiting how good you’re allowed to feel, you can certainly use both methods to benefit your body, mind and soul.
-Reiki and meditation can serve as ideal compliments to each other, working together to produce an overall sense of well-being and peace.
+Because there are no laws limiting how good you’re allowed to feel, you can certainly use both methods to benefit your body, mind, and soul.
+Reiki and meditation can serve as ideal complements to each other, working together to produce an overall sense of well-being and peace.